Paratyphoid fever: Prevention

 Providing basic sanitation and safe drinking water and food are the keys for controlling the disease.
 In developed countries, enteric fever rates decreased in the past when treatment of municipal water was introduced, human feces were excluded from food production, and pasteurization of dairy products began.
 In addition, children and adults should be carefully educated about personal hygiene.
 This would include careful handwashing after defecation and sexual contact, before preparing or eating food, and especially the sanitary disposal of feces.
 Food handlers should be educated in personal hygiene prior to handling food or utensils and equipment.
 Infected individuals should be advised to avoid food preparation.
 Sexually active people should be educated about the risks of sexual practices that permit fecal-oral contact.

 Those who travel to countries with poor sanitation should receive a live attenuated typhoid vaccine—Ty21a (Vivotif), which, in addition to the protection against typhoid fever, may provide some protection against paratyphoid fever caused by the S. enterica serotypes A and B. In particular, a reanalysis of data from a trial conducted in Chile showed the Ty21a vaccine was 49% effective (95% CI: 8–73%) in preventing paratyphoid fever caused by the serotype B. Evidence from a study of international travelers in Israel also indicates the vaccine may prevent a fraction of infections by the serotype A, although no trial confirms this.
 This cross-protection by a typhoid vaccine is most likely due to O antigens shared between different S. enterica serotypes.

 Exclusion from work and social activities should be considered for symptomatic, and asymptomatic people who are food handlers, healthcare/daycare staff who are involved in patient care and/or child care, children attending unsanitary daycare centers, and older children who are unable to implement good standards of personal hygiene.
 The exclusion applies until two consecutive stool specimens are taken from the infected patient and are reported negative.

 Treatments

 Control requires treatment of antibiotics and vaccines prescribed by a doctor.
-Major control treatments for paratyphoid fever include ciprofloxacin for 10 days, ceftriaxone/cefotaxime for 14 days, or aziththromycin.
+Major control treatments for paratyphoid fever include ciprofloxacin for 10 days, ceftriaxone/cefotaxime for 14 days, or azithromycin.